Attendance

 Attendance This Week

-Well Done!
-Whole school attendance this week was 97%, we have achieved our school target!
-There are a number of classes this week whose attendance has been EXCELLENT , please keep this up.
+Whole school attendance this week was 95%.
+This is 1% higher than last week, let's see if we can achieve our school goal next week.
+There are a number of classes whose attendance percentage has been impacted by lateness.

 PARENTS; Please help and bring your child to school EVERY day.